gAmUssA/flink-vs-kafka-streams/.junie/guidelines.md

 1. Create a new test class in the `src/test/java/com/example/` directory
 2. Use the JUnit 5 annotations (`@Test`, `@BeforeEach`, etc.)
 3. For testing private methods, use reflection as demonstrated in `FlinkDataStreamProcessorTest`

+### Using Awaitility for Asynchronous Testing
+The project uses Awaitility for better asynchronous testing, especially in integration tests with Kafka:

+1. Import the Awaitility library in your test classes.

+2. Replace arbitrary Thread.sleep calls with Awaitility's polling mechanism:
+   - Define a maximum wait time (e.g., 30 seconds)
+   - Set an appropriate polling interval (e.g., 1 second)
+   - Use the pollInSameThread option for Kafka Consumers
+   - Specify a condition that must be met to continue test execution

+3. Key benefits:
+   - More reliable than arbitrary sleep times
+   - Clear timeout specification
+   - Customizable polling intervals
+   - Better readability and maintainability

+### Using AssertJ for Fluent Assertions
+The project uses AssertJ for more readable and fluent assertions:

+1. Import the AssertJ library in your test classes.

+2. Use AssertJ's fluent API instead of JUnit assertions:
+   - Start assertions with the assertThat() method
+   - Add descriptive context with the as() method
+   - Chain multiple assertions together
+   - Use specific matchers for different data types
+   - Add custom failure messages with withFailMessage()

+3. Key benefits:
+   - More readable assertions
+   - Better error messages
+   - Method chaining for multiple assertions
+   - Rich set of matchers for different data types

 ## Additional Development Information